mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 3. Front-load content

-* Get to the point.
-Skip introductions and bring the conclusion to the fore.
+* **Get to the point.** Skip introductions and bring the conclusion to the fore.

-* Sequence content delivery and put the most important thing first.
-Visitors typically skim-read so present the key idea and essential object description upfront.
-Offer secondary, deeper content *following* this primary layer, if at all.
+* **Sequence content delivery.** Present the key idea and essential object description upfront.
+Offer (but don't show) secondary, deeper content at this primary layer, if at all.

 ## 4. Word count

-Use bite-sized text – 30 to 70 words per page, in short paragraphs.
+Use bite-sized text – **30 to 70 words per page** – in short paragraphs.

 ## 5. Language

-* Digital labels are always bilingual.
-Use the [language toggle](/_pages/patterns/language-toggle/) to offer text in Māori and English.
+* **Bilingual as a rule.** Use the [language toggle](/_pages/patterns/language-toggle/) to offer text in Māori and English.
 Default the interactive to English, but present Māori as the first option in the toggle.

-* Make use of the [glosses](/_pages/patterns/gloss/) to encourage English readers to learn te reo words.
+* **Te reo for English readers.** Make use of the [glosses](/_pages/patterns/gloss/) in order to include Māori words in the body copy of English text to encourage te reo learning.

 ![Language tools](/images/language-tools.png)